kizunanocoin/docs/docs/integration-guides/advanced.md

 !!! note
 	Operations done on the hot, online, insecure computer will be prefaced with `(HOT)`.
 Operations done on the cold, offline, secure computer will be prefaced with `(COLD)`.

-	Both the hot and cold computers need to have the nano\_node software installed.
-The hot nano\_node needs to be synced with the network; the cold nano\_node by definition should not be synced as it **never connects to the internet**.
+	Both the hot and cold computers need to have the kizunano_node software installed.
+The hot kizunano_node needs to be synced with the network; the cold kizunano_node by definition should not be synced as it **never connects to the internet**.

 ---